 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

-The module is designed to orientate students through the introduction of different ways of thinking about and communicating ideas about the subject and the context in which they working.It introduces a range of drawing and modelling techniques necessary to represent and communicate design ideas.
-It establishes the need for designers to think critically in their use of different media and in working at different scales.
-The module encourages students to explore the possibilities of evocative, analytical and measured drawing in the representation of existing and proposed spaces and their 3-dimensional and material qualities.
+The module is designed to orientate students through the introduction ways of thinking about and communicating ideas about subject and context, introduces a range of drawing and modelling techniques necessary to represent and communicate design ideas and establishes the need for designers to think critically in their use of different media and working at different scales.
+It encourages students to explore possibilities of evocative, analytical and measured drawing in the representation of existing and proposed spaces and their 3D and material qualities.

 The module introduces the use of research, precedents, modelling and testing ideas in a design project through techniques of making and prototyping, workshop practice and the creative use of materials in producing a design.
-In terms of drawing the techniques involved range from measured drawings/models, to conceptual sketches to evocative representations of the design in both 2D and 3D.
+In terms of drawing, the techniques involved range from measured drawings/models, to conceptual sketches and evocative representations of the design in both 2D and 3D.
 It links with art practice and examines the role played by drawing, making and representation in design.